metabrainz/design-system/guidelines/style-guidelines.md

 * direct speech.

 We use single quotation marks for:
-* technical terms (the first time it is used)
+* technical terms, if deemed necessary (the first time it is used)
-* classification descriptors
 * titles of documents or publications